scala/docs.scala-lang/overviews/parallel-collections/overview.md

 Given the _concurrent_ execution semantics of the parallel collections framework, operations performed on a collection which cause side-effects should generally be avoided, in order to maintain determinism.
-A simple example is by using a transformer method, like `foreach` to increment a `var` declared outside of the closure which is passed to `foreach`.
+A simple example is by using an accessor method, like `foreach` to increment a `var` declared outside of the closure which is passed to `foreach`.

     scala> var sum = 0